Skip to main content

 Integration Pipeline

-Diagram illustrating the modular RDF-based data integration pipeline.
-Each dataset (ChEMBL, GTEx, TCGA, and UniProt) is processed independently and exported to Turtle (TTL) format, then loaded into GraphDB as named graphs.
-These datasets are harmonized through ontology-aligned identifiers (e.g., UniProt ↔ Ensembl ↔ UBERON) to enable semantic joins across:
+Each source dataset (ChEMBL, GTEx, TCGA, UniProt) is processed independently and exported to Turtle (TTL), then loaded into GraphDB as separate named graphs.
+Datasets are harmonised through ontology-aligned identifiers (e.g. UniProt ↔ Ensembl; anatomy terms such as UBERON) to make cross-dataset joins explicit and inspectable.

-The pipeline supports cross-dataset querying, allowing questions such as: "Which compounds target kinases that are overexpressed in kidney tumors but not in healthy tissue?"
+• "Which compounds inhibit kinases whose genes are overexpressed in kidney tumours but not in healthy kidney cortex?"

-The Human Protein Atlas is indicated as a future enhancement, to bring in protein-level validation of expression findings.
+The Human Protein Atlas is included as a planned extension to add protein-level validation and reduce reliance on transcript-only signals.

 Use Cases

-This integrated knowledge graph enables semantic exploration across compounds, kinase targets, gene identifiers, and expression profiles in normal and tumor tissues.
+This integrated knowledge graph supports semantic exploration across compounds, kinase targets, gene identifiers, and expression profiles in normal and tumour tissues.
 Example use cases include:

-• Prioritize kinase targets based on tumor-specific overexpression
+• Prioritise kinase targets using tumour-specific overexpression signals

-• Rank compounds by target gene expression in selected cancer types
+• Rank compounds by the expression of their target set in a selected cancer type

-• Filter targets by expression contrast across multiple tissues (e.g. GTEx vs. TCGA)
+• Compare expression contrast across tissues (e.g. GTEx vs. TCGA) to identify specificity

-• Explore compound-target coverage across tumor types for combination strategies
+• Assess compound–target coverage across tumour types for combination or repositioning strategies